Shaadalam9/pedestrians-in-youtube/README.md

 For working with external APIs of [GeoNames](https://www.geonames.org) and [BEA](https://apps.bea.gov/api/signup), the API keys need to be placed in file `secret` (no extension) in the root of the project.
 The file needs to be formatted as `secret example`.
 This is optional for just running the analysis on the dataset.

 ### Adding videos to dataset
 To add more videos to the the `mapping` file, run `python add_video.py`.
 It is Flask we form which allows to add new videos for a city.
 The form understands if the city is already present in the dataset and adds a new videos to the existing row in the mapping file.
-Providing state is optional, and is recommended for US and Canada.
+Providing state is optional, and is recommended for USA 🇺🇸 and Canada 🇨🇦.
 Providing country is mandatory.

 ![Form with new video](readme/form_new_video.jpg) Adding new video to a city.
-In the case for Delft, Netherlands (with state not mentioned).
+In the case for Delft, Netherlands 🇳🇱 (with state not mentioned).

 For each video, it is possible to add multiple segments (parts of the video).
 To add a new segment/video, it is mandatory to add the following information: `Time of day`, `Vehicle`, `Start time (in seconds)` (a counter of the current second is shown under the embedded video), `End time (seconds)` (it must be larger than the starting time), and `FPS` (to see the FPS of the video, click with secondary mouse button on the video and go to "Stats for nerds"🤓; FPS value is shown as a value following the resolution, e.g. "1920x1080@30").
 All other values are attempted to be fetched automatically from various APIs and by analysing the video.
 All values can be adjusted by hand in the `mapping` file in case of mistakes/missing information.